eddyzhangGit/analog-IC-EVA-board/README.md

 In order to test it and you need the following configure the chip into certain state.

-  -A positive/negative bias voltage to bias the transistor.
+ - A positive/negative bias voltage to bias the transistor.
  - A precision bias current for your current mirror.
  - Digital host to load the chip register.
  - Adjustable Voltage supply to power the chip.